socialize/socialize-sdk-ios/sources/getting_started.txt

 .. literalinclude:: snippets/create_action_bar.h

 .. literalinclude:: snippets/create_action_bar.m
-  :start-after: begin-snippet
+  :start-after: begin-simple-create-snippet
-  :end-before: end-snippet
+  :end-before: end-simple-create-snippet

-By default, the Action Bar will automatically place itself at the bottom of its superview and adjust to rotation.
-If you find that content is being hidden, one option is to ensure that 44 pixels are left empty at the bottom of your view.
-When using interface builder, this is as simple as sliding up the bottom of any content.

-If you need more detail on installing the action bar please see our `Adding the Socialize Action Bar Video`_.
+For more info on configuring the action bar, see the `Action Bar Section <action_bar.html>`_.

-    .. _Adding the Socialize Action Bar Video: http://vimeo.com/31403049

 By now you should be able to see the Socialize Action Bar.
 If you need any help please visit us at http://support.getsocialize.com